Need a Membership Refresher?

 Location: Yale School of Management | Yale University, New Haven, CT

-Participants will exchange ideas with a group of experienced and emerging women leaders in the convenience retailing industry who face similar challenges in their professional lives, with thought-leading faculty at Yale, and with successful women industry practitioners who add invaluable insights.
+Participants from retailer and supplier companies are invited to exchange ideas with a peer group of experienced and emerging women leaders who face similar challenges in their professional lives.
+The program is administered by thought-leading faculty at Yale and successful female convenience industry practitioners.

 Who Should Apply?